monastri/monastri.github.io/notes-business-finance-entrepreneurship-management.md

 So this suggests a solution: never start.
 Merely have perpetual drafts, which one tweaks from time to time.
 And the rest takes care of itself.
 ```

+(There's also the parallel to [perpetual beta](https://breakingsmart.com/en/season-1/running-code-and-perpetual-beta/) for web-based software: scaffolding for extensive ongoing experimentation within the already-deployed app.
+Never start, as Gwern says.)

 There's also this quote from Paul Graham's essay [You weren't meant to have a boss](http://www.paulgraham.com/boss.html), [paraphrased](https://meltingasphalt.com/about/) by Kevin Simler: